hmslima/sambahsacompletegrammar/sambahsa.md

 have to learn mandarin or cantonese, it's obvious.
-What I am talking about here is: if I enter in a room where there are a paquistanese, a russian, a brazilian, an argentinian and a japanese, all of them only could have a communication if they know a common language, because of are few they who have time and disposition to learn five different languages; in current days it's expected that all these people speak english for making possible a communication.
+What I am talking about here is: if I enter in a room where there are a paquistanese, a russian, a brazilian, an argentinian and a japanese, all of them only could have a communication if they know a common language, because only a very few people have time and disposition to learn five different languages; in current days it's expected that all these people speak english for making possible a communication.
 This is the X of the question.

 The problem with a national language – no matter whether it is english, spanish, french or mandarin – is that it's spent much time *(also money in many cases)* learning it.
-Of course that for those who like to learn languages or will live in a foreign country, it's a **fabulous** investment, even learning a “less important” language is a good investment if it pleases you and it may be a professional differential in the future.
+Of course that for those who likes to learn languages or will live in a foreign country, it's a **fabulous** investment, even learning a “less important” language is a good investment if it pleases you and it may be a professional differential in the future.
 But when the matter is a language that serve as bridge between different people, the scenario is different.

-I like to say that two peoples communicate with other through the []{#anchor-1}language of a determined country is is like calculate using roman numerals.
-It's perfectly possible calculate with this numerals, peoples did that for centuries (!!), but it's much more efficient to calculate with indo-arabic numerals, that in our case would be a language that you learn in months instead one you learn in years and is fully of traps.
-I said “language of a determined country” because of people learn – in the international communication scope – the english variant from United States of America or England, but never the english from Jamaica)
+I like to say that two persons communicate with each other through the []{#anchor-1}language of a determined country it is like calculate using roman numerals.
+It's perfectly possible calculate with roman numerals, peoples did that for centuries (!!), but it's much more efficient to calculate with indo-arabic numerals, that in our case would be a language that you learn in months instead one you learn in years and is fully of traps.
+I said “language of a determined country” because people learn – in the international communication scope – the english variant from United States of America or England, but never the english from Jamaica.

-Other negative point in using the language of another country as international language is that, somewhat, corroborate the supremacy of this country.
-In the modern times was used french because of France was the most influential nation of Europe, since the XX century we use english because of the anglophone countries acquire great economic and military power.
-Do some decades hence we will have to communicate with each other in mandarin or in the language of the country that “rules” the world.
+Other negative point in using the language of another country as international language is that, somewhat, it corroborates the supremacy of this country.
+In the modern times was used french because France was the most influential nation of Europe, since the XX century we use english because the anglophone countries acquire great economic and military power.
+Do some decades hence we will have to communicate with each other in mandarin or in the language of the country that “rules” the world?

 ### SO ARE YOU AGAINST THE ENGLISH LANGUAGE?

-My answer to this question is a loud “**NO**”!
-English is considered as official language in countries of all the continents, not to mention that the United States and England are great exporters of culture, it’s because of this and other factors that many people support the idea that english still will be used as lingua franca even when the United States lose its hegemony.
+My answer for this question is a loud “**NO**”!
+English is considered as official language in countries of all the continents, not to mention that the United States and England are great exporters of culture, it’s because of it and other factors that many people support the idea that english still will be used as lingua franca even when the United States lose its hegemony.
 And personally I think that english is a very beautiful language.